1heidi/nar/README.md

 * Files necessary to create Tables (in article only)
   * Table 1: STEP_20_4_Citations.R & nar_v20_4_tab_1.csv
   * Table 2: STEP_20_7_Maintenance.R & nar_v20_7_tab_2.csv

+* A file that maps the article and database ids used for this study with a global identifier, either DOI or PMCID, for each article is also included.

 ### DATASET DESCRIPTION